Automated-Amphibians/automated-amphibians.github.io/event.md

 * Lunch Friday - Subs of some variety (covered by fee)
 * Dinner Thu/Fri - We'll have some snacks (healthy and otherwise) to supplement to tide over before people go home for dinner since we are close.

-There are concession, and while they offered food ordering, we chose the above as an alternative.
+There are concessions, and while they offered food ordering, we chose the above as an alternative.

 ## Competition